 GHS Education and Wellness Center

-GHS Education and Wellness Center (“The Center”) Awarded Second Year of Alliance Reaching Out Grant Funding
+GHS Education and Wellness Center (“The Center”) Awarded Third Year of Alliance Reaching Out Grant Funding

 GHS Social Worker, Danielle Polizzi at Center opening ceremony (courtesy of the Greenwich Time)